Shore plover: Conservation

-Shore plovers are endangered, with a world population of around 200 birds.
-The species survived on only one island, Rangatira, in the Chatham Islands, from where it has since been introduced to other offshore islands, such as Mangere Island in the Chathams, Mana Island near Wellington and Motutapu near Auckland.
+Shore plovers are endangered, with a global population of around 250 birds.
+The species survived on only one island, Rangatira, in the Chatham Islands, from where it has since been reintroduced to other offshore islands, such as Mangere Island in the Chathams, Mana Island near Wellington and Motutapu near Auckland.
 The world population was roughly 70 breeding pairs in 1937 and their habitat was declared a reserve in 1954.
 The population fluctuated in the 1980s, with only 40 breeding pairs in 1982, rising to 80 pairs in 1987 and a high of 94 pairs in 2010.
 A second wild population of about 20 birds was discovered in 1999 living on Western Reef off Chatham Island, but it gradually declined, and the last bird was taken into captivity in 2003.
 As of 2016, the wild population comprised 66 breeding pairs, 56 of them in the Chatham Islands.
 DOC has a stated goal of increasing the population to 250 in five different habitats.

 DOC moved a number of captive-reared juveniles to Mana Island, off Wellington's western coast, between March and May 2007.
 They bred within months of their arrival, and in February 2008 twenty more were translocated.
-From a high of 87 individuals, the population was reduced to just 10 from the effects of a single Norway rat.
+From a high of 87 individuals, the population was reduced to just 10 from the effects of a single brown rat.

 Birds had also been translocated since 2000 to Waikawa (Portland Island), a privately owned island off the Māhia Peninsula in Hawke's Bay.
-In 2012, the population on Waikawa was discovered to have crashed by 75% to just 20 birds, apparently due to predation by a Norway rat.
+In 2012, the population on Waikawa was discovered to have crashed by 75% to just 20 birds, apparently due to predation by a brown rat.
 Twelve eggs were rescued for translocation to Mana Island.

 A total of 42 captive-bred shore plovers were released onto Motutapu Island in 2012 in the hope they would become established there and on other pest-free islands in the Hauraki Gulf.
 The birds repeatedly flew away, and only five were still present in 2015 when nineteen more were released.
-Motutapu had its mammalian pests removed in 2010, and the breeding population there increased from one pair in 2015 to three pairs in 2016.
+Motutapu had its mammalian predators removed in 2010, and the breeding population there increased from one pair in 2015 to three pairs in 2016.
 These birds are currently the most accessible to the public.

 Six juveniles were released into the wild in 2018.
 Four additional juveniles were released in February 2019 with a further 21 due to be released on 25 March, having been bred at the Pūkaha National Wildlife Centre.
-Five more juvenile birds were transported from a captive breeding program in Christchurch to Mana Island in April 2020 during the COVID19 lockdown.
+Five more juvenile birds were transported from a captive breeding program in Christchurch to Mana Island in April 2020.